colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

 Include Directory Search Order Problem
 **************************************
 An overridden package's headers might be included instead of the overriding package's.
-This may present as: no issues, or a failure to build, or undefined behavior at runtime.
+The behavior depends on the differences between the overriding and overridden package's headers.
-If the wrong headers are found the the behavior depend on the differences between the overriding and overridden package's headers.
+It may cause no issues, a failure to build, or undefined behavior at runtime.

 Example:
 ++++++++